 Fixed-rate mortgage: Your interest rate and monthly payments will stay the same for the entire life of this loan.
 Fixed-rate mortgages are available in 15-year and 30-year terms with Quicken Loans.
 The fixed-rate mortgage is a dependable home loan option.
 You know what you’re getting.
 The steady monthly payments with a fixed-rate mortgage may make it easier to budget.

-Adjustable-rate mortgage: Also known as an ARM, this mortgage option from Quicken Loans generally has a lower interest rate when compared to fixed-rate mortgages with the same term - at least at first.
-ARM’s have an introductory period that can be five, seven or 10 years (other alternatives may also be available) where the interest rate is fixed.
+Adjustable-rate mortgage (ARM): Also known as an ARM, this mortgage option from Quicken Loans generally has a lower interest rate when compared to fixed-rate mortgages with the same term - at least at first.
+At Quicken, its ARMs have an introductory period that can be five, seven or 10 years where the interest rate is fixed.
 Following the introductory period the rate is adjustable throughout the loan term and can fluctuate up or down.
 The amount by which the interest rate fluctuates each time it adjusts is generally dependent on a benchmark rate.
 If you have an ARM your loan terms will specify how many times the rate can change between your introductory period and the end of your loan.
 The loan terms will also specify a maximum interest rate that your loan cannot exceed.

 Federal Housing Administration (FHA) loan: This government-insured loan may be a good option if you have limited income and funds for a down payment, and/or a lower credit score.
 We put together a comprehensive guide to FHA loan qualifications if you want to take a deeper dive.
 The minimum credit score for an FHA loan through Quicken Loans is 580.
 You can put as little as 3.5% down when you get an FHA loan from Quicken.